grdddj/done-for-today/plan.md

 ## Deep work

+Ruff linter - add it as a dependency

-Firmware translations - create proof of concept
+Firmware translations - add font characters for czech language, support UTF8

 ## Other work